Training Course in Sexual and Reproductive Health Research 2014

 Literature search and referral to biomedical documents

-The aim of literature search is to identify the most relevant sources related to the study topic in order to provide evidence, give background information, place a research in a theoretical context and inform readers about similar research on the topic.
+The aim of literature search is to identify the most relevant sources related to a study topic in order to provide evidence, give background information, place a research in a theoretical context and inform readers about similar research on the topic.
 A literature review is crucial for the credibility of a paper and serves as an update of professional knowledge in a particular field of expertise.

-Referencing is a standardised way of citing the sources of information you have used and ideas that are not your intellectual property.
+Referencing is a standardized way of citing the sources of information you have used and ideas that are not your intellectual property.
 It is important to verify citation and to allow readers to follow up what you have written and locate the cited author’s work.

 This section provides basic knowledge on different epidemiologic studies used to conduct a research projects.
 It includes methods for observational (analytic & descriptive) studies, such as cross sectional, screening, cohort, case-control and experimental studies like randomized trials.

 This section will show you how to develop a research protocol according to a WHO recommended format.
 This section also contains a special course on research ethics.
 Participants who take this course will receive a special research ethics certificate that is required for doing research in some countries.